Subscriptions

 // Redirect your customer to intent.checkout_url

-console.log(intent.checkout_url); // https://checkout.exodus-int.com/subscribe/schk_...You declare the plan limits; the subscriber signs those exact values. price is the recurring
+console.log(intent.checkout_url); // https://checkout.exodus-int.com/subscribe/schk_...You declare the plan limits in fiat; the subscriber signs them converted to their chosen

-per-cycle amount, budget bounds the total charged within one billing window (so metered plans
+the total charged within one billing window (so metered plans can charge more than once per

-can charge more than once per window), and cap bounds a single charge.
-Declare a generous
+window), and cap bounds a single charge.
+Declare a generous cap and budget up front for

-cap and budget up front for future price headroom — after subscribing, only the subscriber can
+future price headroom — after subscribing, only the subscriber can raise them (on-chain

-raise them (on-chain updateCap / updateBudget), never the merchant.
+updateCap / updateBudget), never the merchant.

 Redirect the customer